-Child baptisms happen usually once a month, on a Sunday at 12:30pm, lasting up to an hour.
-Dates can be found at the bottom of this page.
-Given the number of candidates, there may be up to four baptisms in one service, which adds to the sense of occasion.
+Child baptisms happen every Sunday at 12:30pm, lasting approximate half an hour.
+Please contact the parish office for available dates.
 If you do not live in the parish, but have a connection with St Paulinus Church, we ask that you seek the permission of your own parish priest as a courtesy, and as they may have groups or services to help you in your family’s journey of faith.

 All families attend a short, informal Baptism Preparation session in the Church on a Saturday morning.
 You’ll be greeted with refreshments and a chance to meet one of the priests and other families, with a short talk to help us think about this special step and how to make a connection with church and faith for you and your child.
-The week before the baptism, you will be contacted by a member of our Baptism Visiting team, who will arrange to come and meet you and talk through the service itself, and answer any questions you may have about arrangements for the day.
+You will also be asked to attend our Sunday Service during the month leading up to the baptism to familiarise yourself with St Paulinus.